awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Cloud_Formation_Modules.md

                       TaskQueuesUrl: !Sub "${DataStackMulti.Outputs.SQSUrl}"

-* Multi Account Policy needed to add to optimisation_read_only_role.yaml:
+* CloudFormation Policy to add to OptimizationDataRoleStack:

 These are the resources which can be collected:

- * Amazon Machine Images
+ **Amazon Machine Images**

         - PolicyName: "ImageReadOnlyPolicy"
           PolicyDocument: